Golf Tutorials

 Now, let's analyze the results:

 • The Perfect Lie: If the mark on your clubface is a perfectly vertical line in the dead center of the face, congratulations!
-Your lie angle is likely a great fit for your swing at that iron.
+Your lie angle is likely a great fit for your swing with that iron.
 The sole of the club was perfectly level at impact.

 Reading Your Divots for Clues